 Ofsted says that staff may always be accompanied by another appropriate person when speaking to inspectors.[1]
 This may be helpful if a teacher or leader is relatively inexperienced or is worried about meeting the inspector.

-However, Ofsted also stress that it is important that staff are able to express their views freely to inspectors.
-[2] Therefore, it is important to ensure that the decision about whether another person accompanies the member of staff is made by the person who is meeting the inspector.
-It is also important that the member of staff identifies who the appropriate person will be.
+Ofsted also stress that it is important that staff are able to express their views freely to inspectors.[2]
+Therefore, it is important to ensure that the decision about whether another person accompanies the member of staff is made by the person who is meeting the inspector and that they identify who the appropriate person will be.

 Footnotes